 - 1 cup pumpkin puree (homemade or canned)

 - 1 teaspoon vanilla

 Have one child mix the dry ingredients and one child mix the wet.
-Stir the two together and portion out into 1 to 2 tablespoon sized balls — depending on how big you want your final cookies.
-For an optional extra dash of fall flavour, sprinkle some cinnamon or sinnamon sugar on top of the portioned cookies before putting in the oven.
+Stir the two together and portion out into 1 to 2 tablespoon-sized balls — depending on how big you want your final cookies.
+For an optional extra dash of fall flavour, sprinkle some cinnamon or cinnamon sugar on top of the portioned cookies before putting in the oven.

 Bake at 350 12-15 minutes, until cookies are set, then remove to cool on a cookie rack.
 Makes 24+ cookies.